DunnCreativeSS/ManyVolumeSignalMonster/README.md

 ## Word to the wise

-10% tier-1, 5% tier-2 affiliate commissions on contributions or subscriptions - as a fraction of total weighted value, which means recurring revenues :) :)
+10% Tier-1, 5% Tier-2 affiliate commissions on contributions or subscriptions - as a fraction of total weighted value, which means recurring revenues :) :) Here's what I mean: https://docs.google.com/spreadsheets/d/1qUSILqCyizkqF-p5k_6ovuSWNsmtfofD77u4tSTq_Ds/edit?usp=sharing - notice Free Lunch Lady?
+She didn't contribute a dime but she's earned a steady stream of income through affiliate marketing :D

+## Want to earn MoAr???!?

+1. It's like an open-ended bounty campaign...
+2. Can you do a service?
+3. Can you add value?
+4. Social media, blogs, or any kind of qualified traffic will do the trick!
+5. Anyone who contributes any amount of work more than just referring friends & family will earn a % additional 1-Tier and 2-Tier commissions scaling according to cost-effort!

 ## Share the riches!